jestnot/dnd-notes/content/Player Introduction/PC Creation.md

 		- E.g. in the way that someone may have watched Indiana Jones and the Last Crusade and only know that story/context for what the holy grail is
 6. What does your PC look like? (race, outfit at the start of the campaign, fashion sense, height, weight, physicality, and any other defining physical characteristics you want to share)
 7. List at least 2 people/creatures/beings that are most important to your PC and give a short description of why they're so important.
-8. Separate from the 2 above, list at least 1 person who is important to your PC and whom your PC believes is dead.
-Give a short description of why they're so important, and how your PC believes they died.
-How far would your PC go to bring them back?

 ## Optional
 1. How do you expect or want your PC to change over the course of the campaign?
 Is there a way you want your PC to change or grow?
 Is there a lesson you want them to learn?
 2. For the nation(s) your PC has spent the most time in, how does your PC feel about their government?
 How does your PC feel about other nations' governing styles?
 3. How does your PC's race's average lifespan affect your character and their relationships? (e.g. Do you have a longer lifespan than a loved one?
 Have you known someone all your life who never seems to age?)